neelmitra/avsmqtt/instructions/faq.md

 10. Post LWA registration, why I am getting SSL errors on the logs ?

-    -  please re-run the serial commands in lab 2 , ensure there is no typo
+    - Please re-run the serial commands in lab 2 , ensure there is no typo

     - Power recycle the device and complete the LWA registration again